apache/nuttx/configs/sim/README.txt

 There are other 64-bit issues as well.
 For example, addresses are retained in 32-bit unsigned integer types in a few places.
-On a 64-bit machine, the 32-bit address storage may correcupt 64-bit addressing.
+On a 64-bit machine, the 32-bit address storage may corrupt 64-bit addressing.
 NOTE:  This is really a bug -- addresses should not be retained in uint32_t types but rather in uintptr_t types to avoid issues just like this.